arestrom/MARSS/README.md

 committed.

-The first time you use the application you will be automatically routed to the login screen to enter your credentials and required connection information.
-Afterwards you will only see the login screen if changes are made to the server, or your password lapses.
-If that happens please contact the database administrator to verify your password is current, and that you have entered the correct values for the server host and port.
-Database connection credentials are secured as encryted values in the Windows Credential store.
+The first time you use the application you will be automatically routed to an entry form to enable storing your database credentials and required connection information.
+Afterwards you will only see the credentials screen if changes are made to the server, or your password lapses.
+If that happens please contact the database administrator to verify that your password is current, and that you have entered the correct values for the server host and port.
+Database connection credentials are secured as encryted values in the Windows Credential Manager.

 ### In case of a crash